davekilian/terracast/docs/architecture.md

 * The Terrascale API, which provides frontend and backend programability for the above
 * Terrascale, an in-browser webapp which provides a unified experience for all the above

-Although the initial build of Terrascale will be optimized for cloud computing scenarios, we plan to design up front to make it feasible to deploy Terrascale on the edge as a ruggedized portable box containing a small cluster of compute/storage nodes running Terrascale.
-For example, we abstract away cloud-native storage systems and compute orchestration APIs to make it simpler to build a local clustering system, and we have designed Terrascale to work with a very small number of compute nodes.
-Fully lighting up this scenario would also involve the introduction of a new synchronization engine, allowing a user to select subsets of their cloud dataset to take with them on the go; this is out of scope for this document.
+Although the initial build of Terrascale will be optimized for cloud computing scenarios, we plan to design up front to make it feasible to deploy Terrascale on the edge, as (for example) a ruggedized box housing a small cluster of compute/storage nodes running Terrascale.
+We abstract away cloud-native storage systems and compute orchestration APIs to make it simpler to build a local clustering system, and we have designed Terrascale to work with a very small number of compute nodes from the start.
+Fully lighting up this scenario would require additional currently-off-roadmap work, such as a synchronization engine for moving portions of datasets between the edge and the cloud, as well as implementations of our storage-layer abstractions suitable for use on bare-metal clusters.

-In this document, we will build from the bottom up, starting from Terrascale's cloud-native data management and tile rendering architecture, then moving onto client-side experiences such as the visualization engine and extensibility points, and finally onto the Projects experience hosted on Terrascale's website.
+In this document, we will build Terrascale from the bottom up, starting from our cloud-native data management and tile rendering architecture, then moving onto client-side experiences such as the visualization engine and extensibility surface, and finally onto the Projects experience hosted on Terrascale's website.

 ## Cloud Provisioning